 However, Picktorial’s editing capabilities span far beyond simple adjustment sliders.
 In particular, the program shines when it comes to making local adjustments.
 Most of these features can be found universally in other similar products.
 Chances are, you’ve played with a gradient or patching tool in the past.
 However, Picktorial often goes above and beyond to take these tools a step further.

 As an example, users can hone in on the coloration of their shots.
 Nearly every program offers basic color corrections – however, Picktorial also includes split toning options as well as specific hue, saturation, and luminosity adjustments.
 Furthermore, precise and easy-to-apply color masks make it possible to totally change the look and feel of a photograph.

 Related Post: Best Desktops for Photo Editing

 One thing that’s not often seen in cataloging programs is the ability to mask and make select edits – in this regard, Picktorial breaks the mold.
 Though the program lacks the layers one might find in a program such as Adobe Photoshop, the advanced brush tools are on par with similar graphic rendering software.

 Picktorial succeeds where its rivals fail in that it has created specialized tools to take on specific jobs.
 In the example above, a specific skin smoothing brush was utilized to get the desired effect.
-Using state of the art frequency separation techniques, it's possible for artists to closely control the amount of detail being preserved while retouching.
-When compared to the Lightroom-equivalent Spot Removal tool, Picktorial's Patch tools blow competition out of the water.
+Using state of the art frequency separation techniques, it’s possible for artists to closely control the amount of detail being preserved while retouching.
+When compared to the Lightroom-equivalent Spot Removal tool, Picktorial’s Patch tools blow the competition out of the water.